24 Best Things to Do in Taveuni© FijiPocketGuide.com

 9. See the Tavoro Falls (Bouma Falls)

 If you’re not much of a walker but still want to see some of Taveuni’s stunning natural features, then Tavoro Falls, more commonly known as Bouma Falls, is an excellent choice.
 From the Tavoro visitor centre in Korovou Village (or Bouma Village) in the Bouma National Heritage Park, pay a small fee to enjoy a self-guided walk to three stunning waterfalls.
-The first waterfall is only a 10-minute walk away, then the next is 40 minutes from the start and the next is 1h10mins from the start.
-The last waterfall is a more demanding hike, but well worth it due to the 10m/33ft waterfall cascading into the best swimming hole of the three… Plus, most visitors don’t make it this far.
+The first waterfall is only a 10-minute walk away, then the next is 40 minutes from the start, and the next is 1 hr 10 minutes from the start.
+The last waterfall is a more demanding hike, but well worth it due to the 10 m (33 ft) waterfall cascading into the best swimming hole of the three… Plus, most visitors don’t make it this far.

-Location: Bouma Village, Bouma National Park on the east coast road (on the bus route – just ask the driver).
+Location: Bouma Village, Bouma National Heritage Park.
+On the east coast road (on the bus route – ask the driver).

 10. Play Some Island Golf